-The Office of Licensing and Trademarks works diligently to protect Indiana University’s trademarks both domestically and internationally.
+The Office of Sponsorships, Licensing and Trademarks works diligently to protect Indiana University’s trademarks both domestically and internationally.
 Federal trademark law requires that trademark owners actively protect their marks to maintain the full benefit of registration.
 Indiana University will prosecute misuse of University trademarks to the fullest extent of the law.

 H. Royalties and Fees

-The University will assess a royalty on the net selling price of all products sold or otherwise disposed of that bare University marks.
+The University will assess a royalty on the net selling price of all products sold or otherwise disposed of that displaying University marks.
 Other fees include an advanced royalty fee, administrative application processing fee, and reinstatement fees.